 Coursework and Advising

 Before you can register for classes, you must meet with an advisor.
 The letter you receive about admission should also contain information about how to contact an advisor.
-For most students, this will involve contacting your college or department, based on your major.
+This will involve contacting your college or department based on your major.
 It is best to be advised by a faculty advisor who is familiar with your area.

-If you are having difficulty reaching your advisor, contact firstname.lastname@example.org.
+If you are having difficulty reaching your advisor, contact your department's administrative staff.